 An Open Casket is Not Possible After Organ Donation

-Great care is taken both by the medical team involved in organ donation process as well as the funeral home staff to ensure that a person’s remains are in a condition that permits an open casket, if that is desired.
-Donating organs and having an open casket are not mutually exclusive.
+Great care is taken both by the medical team involved in organ donation process as well as the funeral home staff to ensure that a person’s remains are in a condition that permits an open casket if that is desired.
+Donating organs and having an open casket is not mutually exclusive.

 A Person in Poor Health Cannot Donate Organs